 The Circle of Art Exhibition has been going strong for four years.
 It takes place on a Saturday in late July at the historic centre of Crystal Beach, Queens Circle.
 Around its Victorian inspired pavilion, recently re-painted courtesy of the FOCB, artists display and sell their creations.
 Food, music and fun make the cozy, village event memorable.
 Artists reserve a spot for the next year’s Circle of Art before they pack up at the end of the day.
 The event is entirely funded by the FOCB.

 The FOCB brought back the End of Summer Parade from the dead.
 LOL.
 The send-off of Old Man Summer has joined the space age.
 In the 2017 event, Old Man Summer was launched into the atmosphere in grand style.
 The 2018 parade was put off due to heavy construction at the staging site and parade route.
-The FOCB organizers are already planning the parade’s return in late August of this year.
+The FOCB organizers are already planning the parade’s return on August 31 of this year.

 Spreading Christmas Cheer, co-sponsored with the Ridgeway Lions, has celebrated its second year.
 The roast beef dinner with all the trimmings was served up by the Lions in early December.
 Entertainment provided by the exceptional Sherkston Trinity Life Singers capped off the fund-raiser for a playground at Bay Beach.
 The public retention of the beach front lands bought by the town in 2001 has been a goal of the FOCB and the playground will enhance the public property.
 This year’s Spreading Christmas Cheer will take place at the Crystal Ridge Community Center on Tuesday, December 3, 2019.

 Finally, the Lions and the Friends of Crystal Beach worked together to provide a free community turkey dinner to community members at the Crystal Ridge Community Centre shortly before Christmas.
 175 people enjoyed a festive meal at the yearly event.
 The date of the Community Turkey Dinner will be announced soon.